-This bill does not require an appropriation; however, it does authorize increased flexibility of expenditure as a reward for high-performing school districts for: FEFP K to 12 programs; reading allocation funds; fixed capital outlay funds; the instructional materials allocation; and property and casualty insurance.
+This bill does not require an appropriation; however, it does authorize increased flexibility of expenditure as a reward for high-performing school districts for: FEFP Kindergarten to Grade 12 programs; reading allocation funds; fixed capital outlay funds; the instructional materials allocation; and other sections of chapters 1000 to 1013 not enumerated in 1003.621(2) of the bill.

 There may be some additional cost for the high performing districts associated with the reporting requirements for application and accountability.
 In addition, there may be additional cost associated with the SBE's review of duplicative federal and state reporting requirements.
+However, depending on the recommendations and subsequent implementation, there may be savings to school districts from the reduced reporting.